leonardodimarchi/appointments-graphql/README.md

 **Mongoose (ODM)**: It is a NodeJS based Object Data Modeling library (just like an ORM for SQL databases).
 It helps us by creating a schema and performing validations at the application layer.

+> Here is where Typegoose comes in, helping us to create Mongoose schemas with Typescript

 ## Deploy

 I'm using [serverless](https://www.serverless.com/) alongside with [serverless-adapter](https://serverless-adapter.viniciusl.com.br/) to deploy the API at AWS (Lambda + API Gateway).

+To deploy the API, all i have to do is setup the .env file with my DB_URL and run `npm run deploy`.

 ## TODO
 - [x] Add a simple server